Aphanite/trash-tutor-web/README.md

 #### Possible tasks/improvements

 - Expand the waste category data in `src/data` by adding entries for more countries, using the appropriate country codes as per Geoapify conventions.
-Currently, data is statically defined only for Germany and Hungary; for all other nations, it's dynamically generated on request.
+Currently, data is statically defined only for United Kingdom, Germany and Hungary; for all other locations, it's dynamically generated on request.

 - Create a database to store waste categories.